minecraftmuse3/ExampleStructureGen/README.md

-# Village Generation
+#Village Generation
 An example project to modify village generaion in Minecraft: Pocket Edition.
-Credit to @minecraftmuse3 (https://twitter.com/DamienMiller11) for the initial work
+To be loaded in Zhuowei Zang's BlockLauncher.
+Feel free to edit/fix any of the project's files.
+Make sure to credit me :).
+Send all bugs/errors to me here: https://twitter.com/DamienMiller11